About the O&F Studios

 Robert Neil is a songwriter and journalist/broadcaster with more than 25 years of experience in the US and Asia.
 His career began right after high school at KRLA radio in Los Angeles, where, among other things, he answered the request phone lines for legendary disc jockey Art Laboe.
-Around this time Neil also received mentoring advice from Al Lohman of the classic L.A. radio team Lohman and Barkley, who encouraged him to pursue a college degree while working to break into radio.
+Around this time Robert Neil also received mentoring advice from Al Lohman of the classic L.A. radio team Lohman and Barkley, who encouraged him to pursue a college degree while working to break into radio.

-After graduating from San Diego State University with a degree in journalism, Neil worked at the 24-hour newsradio station XTRA in San Diego as a news writer and editor under veteran radio journalist Hal Brown.
+After graduating from San Diego State University with a degree in journalism, Robert Neil worked at the 24-hour newsradio station XTRA in San Diego as a news writer and editor under veteran radio journalist Hal Brown.

 He has worked for various print publications, and during his 5 ½ years in Asia he wrote for the Japan Times and the Hong Kong Trade Development Council’s business magazine International Market News.
 He was praised for his story on a leprosy colony, located in western Japan, that helped spotlight an outdated custom of isolating patients from society – a tradition the Japanese government later changed after more publicity on the practice came out.
-During his time in Japan, Neil also did voice over work for various projects.
+During his time in Japan, Robert Neil also did voice over work for various projects.

 In the U.S., Robert Neil earned a solid reputation as a healthcare business writer/analyst for several organizations, including Elsevier, which publishes some of the most respected journals in the field, and the American Hospital Association, one of the top, influential associations in the business.
 Robert Neil’s coverage of the development of an artificial pancreas for diabetes patients was been a standout accomplishment.